Sign In Forgot Password

 Recent Years

 In 2007, we joined the Union for Reform Judaism.
 In 2009 Gideon Kaufman retired as our spiritual leader and in 2010 Rabbi David Segal and Cantor Rollin Simmons began with the congregation.
 Rabbi David and Cantor Rollin ushered in a new era at the AJC.
 Rabbi David helped our community find our true identity as a valley-wide congregation and brought us to the forefront of local social justice leadership.
 Cantor Rollin launched our annual Summer Concert program and was instrumental in revamping our Hebrew School.
 In 2017 the Segal-Simmons family found new opportunities and relocated outside of Colorado.
 Rabbi Emily Segal, formerly of Temple Jeremiah located in suburban Chicago, began her pulpit in June 2017.
 Rabbi Segal served through June 2022.
-In July 2022, Rabbi Marc Gellman begins as our Rabbi in Residence while our search committee seeks the next full time spiritual leader.
+Rabbi Marc Gellman served as Rabbi in Residence for Summer 2022.
+Concurrently the AJC developed a monthly program with Rabbi Shira Stutman.
+Rabbi Stutman will assume the role as Senior Rabbi of the AJC in June 2025.

 Our Torah Scrolls